nhoudelot/demosdebs/linux/demos/s/secretrooms-by-mikaelfyrekandphiliplafleur/debian/secretrooms-by-mikaelfyrekandphiliplafleur.6.md

 secretrooms-by-mikaelfyrekandphiliplafleur [*options*]

 # DESCRIPTION
-Secret Rooms is a demonstration released by Mikael Fyrek and Philip Lafleur in 2014.
+Secret Rooms is a demo released by Mikael Fyrek and Philip Lafleur in march 2014.
+Ended 1st at NVScene 2014

+eleven [code, graphics]

 # OPTIONS
 \--help
 :   Display help for the command

 # Keyboard controls:
 esc
 :  Quit